Friendship Sampler Block of the Month Quilt

 Are you running out of room to store all your lovelies?
 Pull em' out and start cutting because the Friendship Sampler Quilt is the perfect scrap buster!

-Each quilt block pattern for this Block-of-the-Month is written specifically for 5-inch squares.
+Each quilt block pattern is written specifically for 5-inch squares.
 You can slice your scraps into squares now or use precut 5-inch square packs to create a beautiful quilt block each month.

 Note: If you don't like scraps (who ARE you???), I've also included calculations for using yardage instead.
 You can make your blocks as scrappy or plain as you like and mix it up with different colors every month.